vatpac-technology/sops/docs/enroute/brisbane/INL.md

 When operating the SODPROPS Runway Mode, aircraft via **ENLIP**, **BLAKA**, **GOMOL** and **UGTUG**, shall be assigned the **ISPON** STAR with the appropriate transition.
 Aircraft via other feeder fixes may be assigned the standard STAR.

 #### Sequencing
-Sequencing arrivals into YBBN is a joint responsibility of the subsectors of ARL.
+Sequencing arrivals into YBBN is a joint responsibility of the subsectors of INL.
 Initial sequencing actions should be performed by all sectors, with fine tuning and any holding required issued by GOL/BUR.

 ##### Adjacent Feeder Fixes
 Aircraft assigned the **same runway** inbound via: